Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 April 2025 03.26.51 UTC
+- WIB: Senin, 21 April 2025 04.23.38 UTC
-- WITA: Senin, 21 April 2025 04.26.51 UTC
+- WITA: Senin, 21 April 2025 05.23.38 UTC
-- WIT: Senin, 21 April 2025 05.26.51 UTC
+- WIT: Senin, 21 April 2025 06.23.38 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: technology
+Kategori: nature